Canon 5D Mark II vs T5

 It is notable that the 5D Mark II has a microphone port, which is missing on the T5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 5D Mark II and the T5 have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark II and the T5 have been discontinued, but can regularly be found used on ebay.
 The 5D Mark II was replaced by the Canon 5D Mark III, while the T5 was followed by the Canon T6.
+Further information on the features and operation of the 5D Mark II and T5 can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Canon T5 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 5D Mark II and the Canon T5?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 5D Mark II: